-They came out of the dark night of the caves into, not bright sunlight, but slanting shadow beneath an outcrop of rock.
+They came out of the darkness of the caves into, not bright sunlight, but slanting shadow beneath an outcrop of rock.
 Deep shade, and the air was almost as cold outside as it had been inside the mountain, although much fresher.
-This would be the perfect place to store their food, being dry and cool as well as spacious, they realised.
+This would be the perfect place to store their food, being dry and cool as well as spacious.

 Stepping carefully across the floor of broken, sliding shale and onto the springy mat of grass was an experience that conjured an array of feelings: a sense of achievement, a sense of arrival, and even an awareness, an anticipation of a whole new world of possibilities, and more poignantly, a deep sense of relief.

 What lay before them seemed to be perfect, a paradise.
 Already their crazy plan seemed not merely possible but probable.
 But there was so much they didn’t yet know.
 Was there a reliable supply of fresh clean water?
 Would the soil support a crop?
 Was there the possibility of building a strong shelter?
 Anna looked around her.

 There, right in front of her, was a vista of the kind only a refuge can offer.
 Nothing pleases the eye or the heart so much as a safe haven, and the knowledge it is accessible.

 They moved forward, emerging from the shadows and found themselves unexpectedly standing in bright sunshine, on green grass, the shadows of rock and the tunnels receding.
 Glancing down Anna caught sight of a small wildflower bobbing in the gentle breeze.
 A bee hovered, then landed on the flower’s open centre.